Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode)
 3. Is an active partition

 If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "is active" check.
-If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort before leaving the drive unmapped.
+If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort.

+If no suitable partition is found in any device, the drive remains attached to its device but with no partition assigned; a partition will then be searched again on the first access to the drive.
+This happens for devices that are offline at boot time (only if the driver declares them as removable), and for devices that are online but don't hold any valid filesystem (e.g. a brand new or not yet partitioned storage device, which this way keeps a drive attached so that it can be accessed right away after being partitioned).

+Note that the automatic mapping procedure only supports devices with numbers 1 to 63.
+In the unlikely case of a driver exposing devices with higher numbers, drives can be mapped to their partitions explicitly (see _[3.4.1.
+MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_), but these devices won't get drives automatically.

 Note that in order to speed up the booting procedure, only the first 9 partitions of each device are scanned during this procedure; consequently, FDISK (see _[3.5.
 The built-in partitioning tool](#35-the-built-in-partitioning-tool)_) allows changing the "active" flag on these first 9 partitions only.